What we do

 CHIEF FINANCIAL OFFICER

 Ms. Wang, CPA, CGA, has worked in the mineral resource sector for more than 20 years, and has experience in financial reporting, regulatory compliance, internal control and corporate finance activities.
-She is currently CFO of Pacific Ridge Exploration Ltd., and interim CFO at GoviEx Uranium Inc. Prior to coming to Canada, Ms. Wang worked at Schlumberger in Aberdeen, Scotland, and Glencore International in Beijing, China.
+She is currently CFO of GoviEx Uranium Inc, and former CFO of Pacific Ridge.
+Prior to coming to Canada, Ms. Wang worked at Schlumberger in Aberdeen, Scotland, and Glencore International in Beijing, China.
 She was corporate controller at Quaterra from 2008 to 2014.
 Ms. Wang holds a Bachelor of Science in Engineering from Qingdao University, China.

-In addition to Thomas C. Patton, B.Sc., M.Sc., Ph.D., CHAIRMAN OF THE BOARD, PRESIDENT & CEO, DIRECTOR, the Quaterra Resources Inc. Board of Directors include:
+In addition to Thomas C. Patton, B.Sc., M.Sc., Ph.D., CHAIRMAN OF THE BOARD, the Quaterra Resources Inc. Board of Directors include:

 Mr. Wilkes retired as president of Washington Group International’s Mining Business Unit.
 As leader of this group he participated in many developing mining projects throughout the world, including Latin America, Canada, Europe and the United States.
 Mr. Wilkes was the Chief Operating Officer of Santa Fe Pacific Gold Corporation during the expansion of its Nevada operations.
 He has been involved in the development of such projects as Greens Creek, Alaska; Stillwater, Montana; and Las Pelameres in Chile, while serving as Senior Vice President of Business Development for Anaconda Minerals.
 Mr. Wilkes is Chairman of a TSX listed mining development company.
 Mr. Wilkes is a graduate mining engineer from the Montana School of Mines.